Manaea sharp, Davis homers as A’s top Angels 3-1

 TRAINER’S ROOM

-Angels: DH/1B Albert Pujols returned to Los Angeles on Wednesday for treatment for a knee injury he suffered sliding into second in last weekend’s Texas Rangers series, manager Mike Scioscia said.
-Pujols is expected to rejoin the team on Friday for a weekend series against the Seattle Mariners. .
-RHP Clayton Richards, who pitched on Tuesday for the first time since going on the DL on April 6 (biceps strain) will make his next start Tuesday on six days’ rest, Scioscia said, noting the move was precautionary. .
-3B Yunel Escobar (right oblique strain) did swinging drills and is ramping up baseball activities in anticipation of September activation from the DL.
-The window for a rehab assignment is narrowing with the Rookie-level Orem Owlz the Angels only minor league team still in the postseason, Scioscia said. .
-RHP Bud Norris was activated from the DL (right knee inflammation).
+Angels: DH/1B Albert Pujols returned to Los Angeles on Wednesday for treatment for a knee injury he suffered sliding into second in last weekend’s Texas Rangers series, Scioscia said.
+Pujols is expected to rejoin the team on Friday for a weekend series against the Seattle Mariners. … RHP Clayton Richards, who pitched on Tuesday for the first time since going on the DL on April 6 (biceps strain) will make his next start Tuesday on six days’ rest, Scioscia said, noting the move was precautionary. … 3B Yunel Escobar (right oblique strain) did swinging drills and is ramping up baseball activities in anticipation of September activation from the DL

 UP NEXT

 Angels: After Thursday’s day off RHP Ricky Nolasco (6-12, 5.08 ERA) will pitch Friday’s series opener against Seattle.
-He is 2-4 with a 4.36 ERA in nine career starts against Seattle (1-0 with a 4.01 ERA) in four starts this year.
-The Angels have won five of his last seven starts.
+He is 2-4 with a 4.36 ERA in nine career starts against Seattle (1-0, 4.01 ERA) in four starts this year.

 Athletics: After Thursday’s day off RHP Jharel Cotton (7-10, 5.33) will pitch Friday’s series opener against the Houston Astros.
-Cotton is 2-2 with a 6.27 ERA in seven starts since coming off the DL (right thumb blister).
 He is 1-1 with a 3.18 ERA in three career starts against Houston.

 More AP baseball coverage: https://apnews.com/tag/MLBbaseball